krypted/TheHistoryOfComputingPodcast/Books.md

 1. The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution, Walter Isaacson
 1. A History of Modern Computing (History of Computing), Paul Cruzi and William Aspray
 1. Dreaming in Code, Scott Rosenberg
+1. Super Pumped: The Battle for Uber
+1. The Mysterious Affair at Olivetti, Meryle Secrest
 1. Masters of Doom, David Kushner
+1. The Players Ball, David Kushner
+1. Kingpin, Kevin Poulsen
+1. Paper: Paging Through History, Mark Kurlansky
+1. The Information: A History, a Theory, a Flood, James Gleick
+1. Future Histories, Lizzie O'Shea
+1. The Well, Katie Hafner
+1. Dark Territory: The Secret History of Cyber War, Fred Kaplan
+1. Cyberspies, Gordon Corera
 1. Endless Loop: The History of the BASIC Programming Language, Mark Jones Lorenzo
 1. The Fall of Telecom: A Wall Street Analyst’s True Story Of The Telecom Industry, Thomas J. Lauria
 1. The Idea Factory: Bell Labs and the Great Age of American Innovation, Jon Gertner